-4. On - call Pay - Specific positions listed below are classified as eligible for on-call pay due to the demand for after hour services.
-All Corrections and Sheriff's Office positions are to be paid by the Sheriff's Office Asset Forfeiture Funds and all District Attorney positions are to be paid by the District Attorney's Asset Forfeiture Funds.
+3. On-Call Pay - Specific positions listed below are classified as eligible for on-call pay due to the demand for after hour services.

+District Attorney's Office - Maximum of 1 Asst.
+District Attorney, \$100 per week from the General Fund and \$500 from the District Attorney's Asset Forfeiture Funds.